Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

-To determine the mechanism promoting the electronic and structural changes under PS approximation, we perform an additional calculation to distinguish between the effects in the electronic properties of the functional from the effects of the structural phase.
-For this sake, we take the structure obtained with PS for U $>$ 1.4 eV (Pn2$_{1}$a phase), and with a frozen geometry, we calculate the electronic structure within LDA approximation.
+To determine the mechanism promoting the electronic and structural changes under PS approximation, we perform an additional calculation to distinguish the effects of the functional choice and the structural phase in the electronic band structure.
+For this sake, first, we take the structure obtained with PS for U $>$ 1.4 eV (Pn2$_{1}$a phase), and with a frozen geometry, we calculate the electronic bands within the LDA approximation.
 In Fig. \ref{fig:PSvsLDA}, we compare the band structure for PS and LDA, keeping the geometry of the PS approximation (Pn2$_{1}$a).
-In the left panel of Fig. \ref{fig:PSvsLDA}, we show the band structure for U $=$ 1.8 eV, the system with Pn2$_{1}$a (PS approximation) remains with a semi-metallic character.
-Instead, under LDA approximation, we can observe that the Dirac-like bands are suppressed, emerging a band gap of around M$_{x}$-point.
-Furthermore, for U $=$ 2.0 eV, shown in the right panel of fig. \ref{fig:PSvsLDA}, both approximations revels an insulator character with a band gap at M$_{x}$ of 0.08 eV for LDA and 0.18 eV for PS approximation.
-Finally, we perform the band structure calculation keeping the Bb2$_{1}$m phase without any lattice degree of freedom (with the atomic positions given by the experiment\cite{yoshida2005}) along with PS and LDA approximation.
-We find that the main role of Hubbard-U interaction is to control the band occupation around the Fermi level, favoring the semi-metallic character while changing the Hubbard-U from 0 to 2 eV (see supplementary.
+In the left panel of Fig. \ref{fig:PSvsLDA}, we show the band structure for U $=$ 1.8 eV, the system with Pn2$_{1}$a (PS approximation) remains with a semimetal state.
+Instead, we can observe that the Dirac-like bands are suppressed under LDA approximation, emerging a band gap of around M$_{x}$-point.
+Furthermore, for U $=$ 2.0 eV, shown in the right panel of Fig. \ref{fig:PSvsLDA}, both approximations show a narrow bandgap insulator character with a gap at M$_{x}$ of 0.08 eV for LDA and 0.18 eV for PS approximation.
+Secondly, to reveal the effect of the structural degrees of freedom in the band structure for the Bb21m phase, we have calculated this without and with structural degrees of freedom along with PS and LDA approximation.
+In the first case, we find that the main role of Hubbard-U interaction is to control the band occupation around the Fermi level, favoring the gap increases around $\Gamma$ and the emergence of hole-like bands close to M$_{y}$ (for U $>$ 1.4) while changing the Hubbard-U from 0 to 2 eV (see SM.
 Fig. \ref{band-Bb21m}).
+In the second case, the changes in the lattice vectors induce slight modifications of the bands around the Fermi level, affecting mainly the gap at $\Gamma$ (see SM Fig. S10-S11).
+In particular, the metallic character is still present for U = 1.4 eV within the PS approach; thus, the structural transition is not concurrent with the electronic transition from metal to semi-metal (gap at $\Gamma$ point).